rook/rook/Documentation/object-store-crd.md

 ### Metadata

 - `name`: The name of the object store to create, which will be reflected in the pool and other resource names.
-- `namespace`: The namespace of the Rook cluster where the object store is created.
+- `namespace`: The namespace of the Ceph cluster where the object store is created.

 ### Pools